diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 ## Emotions in machines: are we there yet?

 Likely not.
-But as machines grow more and more intelligent it comes clear that these abstract behaviour modulators or catalysts, emotions, might be a very powerful tool.
+But as machines grow more and more intelligent it comes clear that these abstract behaviour modulators or catalysts, _emotions_, may be a very powerful tool.
 For our inventions, these may serve as a short-circuiting mechanism to counter undesired behaviour, or otherwise to reward desired ones.

 So, while a rigid table of do's and don'ts (like Asimov's laws) may have already proven from their very beginning to be a flawed approach, complex emotions that modulate already complex behaviour may have a better chance of success.
 The key is to remember what we said was one of the most important parts of machine intelligence: random or pseudo-random numbers.
 Machine intelligence is based on probabilities, not on certainty.
-So we will never be certain that a machine will not kill another human, but we know we have programmed emotions that make the machine feel _bad_ about a human being killed, and even _worse_ if the death of the human is a consequence of its own behaviour.
+So we will never be certain that a machine will not kill a human, but we know we have programmed emotions that make the machine feel _bad_ about a human being killed, and even _worse_ if the death of the human is a consequence of its own behaviour.

 The following is a proposal of what are the minimum mechanisms that should be part of any general purpose machine intelligence, complex enough that it could take mortal decisions on its own:

-1. A directly _painful_ mechanism (nociception).
+1. A direct _pain_ mechanism (nociception).
 This is an emotion that the machine should want to avoid as much as possible, and should be levelled so that the greater the pain, the greater the machine will attempt to avoid it.
 Pain should be able to reach a level where the machine is completely incapacitated to respond further until manual action is taken.
 This is analogous to pain shock, and serves both to prevent further injury to the machine